1. How do you approach data preparation?

-9. If you run hive as a server, what are the available mechanism for connecting it from application ?
+9. If you run hive as a server, what are the available mechanism for connecting it from the application?

 Answer: There are following ways by which you can connect with the Hive Server:

-Thrift Client: Using thrift you can call hive commands from a various programming languages e.g. C++, Java, PHP, Python and Ruby.
+Thrift Client: Using thrift you can call hive commands from various programming languages e.g. C++, Java, PHP, Python, and Ruby.

 10. Which database hive used for Metadata store?
-What are the metastore configuration hive supports ?
+What are the megastore configuration hive supports?

-Answer: Hive can use derby by default and can have three type metastore configuration.
+Answer: Hive can use derby by default and can have three types of metastore configuration.
 It supports

-uses derby db to store data backed by file stored in disk.
-It can’t support multi session at same time. and services of metastore runs in same JVM as hive.
+uses derby DB to store data backed by file stored in the disk.
+It can’t support multi-session at the same time. and services of metastore runs in same JVM as a hive.

-In this case we need to have stand alone db like MySql, which would be communicated by metastore services.
-Benefit of this approach is, it can support multiple hive session at a time. and service still runs in same process as Hive.
+In this case, we need to have a stand-alone DB like MySql, which would be communicated by meta stored services.
+The benefit of this approach is, it can support multiple hive session at a time. and service still runs in the same process as Hive.

-Metastore and Hive service would run in different process. with stand alone Mysql kind db.
-Data Architect Interview Questions And Answers
+Metastore and Hive service would run in a different process. with stand-alone Mysql kind DB.

 Answer: In most cases, users want to write a Deserializer instead of a SerDe, because users just want to read their own data format instead of writing to it.